 Winter - Autumn term 2

 Students will find out about winter and the effects it has on ourselves and the world around us.
 We will look closely at how winter affects animals during these months, focusing on hibernation and migration.
 We will learn how to keep warm, what clothes should we wear and what food we should eat.
 We will investigate how to keep ourselves safe in the dark, special materials and clothes.
-We can find out what we can we do to help people in the community to stay safe in the winter?
+We will find out what we can we do to help people in the community to stay safe in the winter?

-Let’s Celebrate - Spring term 1
+Festivals and Traditions - Spring term 1

 Throughout this topic, students will learn about how special events are celebrated.
 They will notice similarities between different celebrations such as sharing food and special decorations.
 Students will look at family and community celebrations and explore personal attributes and qualities that could be celebrated.
 Celebrations that could be included in this topic include New Year’s celebrations, birthdays, religious celebrations, celebrations around the world and school and community celebrations.

 This topic will focus on transport.
 The children will have the opportunity to investigate different types of vehicles and how they travel, on land, air or water.
 We will find out what jobs different vehicles are used for, such as emergency services, building trade, commerce or leisure.
 The children will explore 2D and 3D shapes on vehicles and create vehicles using shapes.
 Through our immersive learning experience children will travel on different vehicles and journeys, e.g. travel on a bus, book a holiday at the travel agents, and go to the airport.
 They will pack their bags for a journey and make sandwiches for their packed lunch or picnic.